 Raine House Community Centre

-Raine House is a Grade II* listed 1719 charity school found by the philanthropist Henry Raine that was severely damaged during the Second World War but brought back into use in the late 1970's as a community centre.
+Raine House is a Grade II* listed 1719 charity school found by the philanthropist Henry Raine.
+The building was severely damaged during the Second World War but was brought back into use in the late 1970's as a community centre.

-The proposal looks make essential repairs to the historic fabric of the building & reintroduce historic plan form of the building, whilst modernising its interior.
-At ground floor a new concrete bar will sit in the main hall whilst back of house spaces are consolidated into each wing.
-A new lift will provide level access to the first floor, where new dance and rehearsal studios will be provided in the main central space, with a smaller studio in the Western Wing.
+The proposal made essential repairs to the historic fabric of the building & reintroduced historic plan form of the building, whilst modernising its interior.
+At ground floor a new timber bar sits in the main hall whilst back of house spaces are consolidated into each wing.
+A new platform lift provides level access to the first floor, where new dance and rehearsal studios are provided in the main central space, with a smaller studio located in the Western Wing.

 The building was carefully unpicked back to the original masonry walls, which were then re-rendered with natural lime plaster.
 New sash windows were provided throughout and a new pantile roof formed with reclaimed tiles with new leadworks to all gutters and weirs.